TPM34A/ML_approaches_for_discrete_choice_analysis/README.md

 **Notes:**
 - You can run cell by cell by clicking the play button next to it.
 Alternative, press ctrl+F9 to run all cells at once.
 - The uploaded notebook file will be stored in Google Drive's account (results of **Step 4**)
-- If you close the session, look the uploaded file, and you must do Step 5 again.
+- If you close the session and want to get started again: go to Colab, open the uploaded notebook of the lab session, and re-do Step 5.

 ## Option 2: Local environment